HITProjects/PixelQuality/Samsung/README.md

       * More complex approach - deep learning image creation (Pix2Pix, Cycle / Style GAN, diffusion etc.).
     * Separate the task into two stages: first, predict if the score is 0.5, and then, if not, predict if it is 0 or 1.
     * Reinforce the promising ensemble regression models (Gradient Boosting, Random Forest, SVM) with feature engineering (Dimensionality reduction, image processing methods, etc)., or incorporating a neural network model to learn the regression error.

+### Links
+* [Code notebooks](https://github.com/HITProjects/PixelQuality/tree/main/Samsung/notebooks) (developed in Google Colab).
+* [Source files](https://github.com/HITProjects/PixelQuality/tree/main/Samsung/src): private modules that were imported for use in the project, and saved model parameters.
+* [Samsung dataset wiki page](https://github.com/HITProjects/PixelQuality/wiki/Samsung-Dataset) with a more detailed overview of the data.